wiz0u/WTelegramClient/README.md

 I've added several useful converters, implicit cast or helper properties to various API objects so that they are more easy to manipulate.

-Beyond the TL async methods, the Client class offers a few other methods to simplify the sending/receiving of files, medias or messages.
+Beyond the TL async methods, the Client class offers a few other methods to simplify the sending/receiving of files, medias or messages, as well as generic handling of chats/channels.

 This library works best with **.NET 5.0+** (faster, no dependencies) and is also available for **.NET Standard 2.0** (.NET Framework 4.6.1+ & .NET Core 2.0+) and **Xamarin/Mono.Android**